Svakinn/EfCoreBoost/docs/WhyBoost.md

 - the model remains consistent
 - patterns are easy to recognize
-- new code follows existing structure naturally
+- the new code follows the existing structure naturally

 This improves long-term maintainability and reduces the cost of onboarding and refactoring.